Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 ```
 As expected the new directory that you created is empty there are no files.
 Below we will copy a file to this directory that has been provided for you to use in this section of the workshop.
 This file (`all_counts.txt`) contains raw read counts for an RNA-seq experiment.

-WeBelow we will use `all_counts.txt` for a number of exercises to familiarize you with standard UNIX commands.
+Below we will use `all_counts.txt` for a number of exercises to familiarize you with standard UNIX commands.

 ```bash
 # copy the file from the scratch drive to the rnaseq_workshp directory you just created